krmannix/downcloud/README.md

 State tree:

+_Search.js_
 Search for a user -> Choose a user
 				  -> Scroll to next 10 users
 				  -> Search for a different user

+_Artist.js_
+(For now, we won't specify folders, they'll just download to the same spot) At a User -> Download one playlist -> Back to all User's playlist screen
+	 	  -> Download all playlists -> Back to search screen